Souiken/izucat/README.md

 # izucat
-A program that can recursively concatenate (cat) text and binary files in a path to typst.
+A program that can recursively concatenate (cat) text and binary files in a path and/or command/stdin output to typst.

 ## Build
 ```bash